 NOTE: "The Methacton School District Board of School Directors has authorized the use of video/audio cameras on school district buses.
 These cameras can record both what is said and done on buses.
 The video/audio cameras will be used to monitor student behavior to maintain order on the school buses to promote and maintain a safe environment.
 Students and parents are hereby notified that the content of the tapes may be used in a student disciplinary proceeding.
 The contents of the tapes are confidential student records and will be safeguarded.
-Tapes will be retained only if necessary for use in a student disciplinary proceeding or other matter as determined necessary by the administration."
+Tapes will be retained only if necessary for use in a student disciplinary proceeding or other matter as determined necessary by the administration.
+Parents may request to review the tapes of their child if the tapes are used in a disciplinary proceeding involving their child."